What time is it? U.S. Senate vote sets off debate on Daylight Saving Time | Science-Environment

 Researchers have found plenty of downsides as well, including a documented spike in heart attacks, strokes and sleep deprivation in the days after clocks are moved forward an hour every March.
 There is less of a consensus over which standard Congress should make permanent.

-Daylight Saving Time was first adopted in 1918 to conserve fuel during World War 1.
-But studies have found little, if any, energy savings from the shift, according to the Congressional Research Service.
-Congress tried year-round Daylight Saving Time in 1974 when oil prices spiked, but dropped it that fall.
+Daylight saving time was first adopted in 1918 to conserve fuel during World War I. But studies have found little, if any, energy savings from the shift, according to the Congressional Research Service.
+Congress tried year-round daylight saving time in 1974 when oil prices spiked, but dropped it that fall.

 Support for a permanent standard has grown in recent years.
 Since 2018, 18 states have passed laws to provide for year-round DST if Congress takes action, according to the National Conference of State Legislatures.
-"I‘m hopeful that we can end the silliness of the current system soon," said Democratic Representative Frank Pallone, who chaired a hearing on the issue last week.
+"I'm hopeful that we can end the silliness of the current system soon," said Democratic Representative Frank Pallone, who chaired a hearing on the issue last week but has not decided which time to endorse.

 Some people questioned why the Senate, which has failed to address climate change, inflation, voting rights and other major issues, was wasting its time on time.
 "This is stupid and shows how messed up our moral conscience is!"
 Rev. William Barber III, a civil-rights leader, wrote on Twitter.